module Iterator(T)

 zeros.to_a # => [0, 0, 0, 0, 0]

-The standard library provides iterators for many classes, like Array
+The standard library provides iterators for many classes, like Array, Hash, Range, String and IO.

 Usually to get an iterator you invoke a method that would usually yield elements to a block,